Lachlan-Mayne/english-notes/pete r/English.md

 ## Cultural Assumptions:
 - Can tell the difference between a theme and an assumption
 - Can detect when Weir is drawing attention and challenging our assumptions
-- Can detect when Weir is just taking things forgranted.
-I do not use the
+- Can detect when Weir is just taking things for granted.
+I do not use the word "challenging"
+- Can write a brief comment on a cultural assumption
+- Can use language that reflects less certainty
+- Use the phrase "cultural assumption"
+-